AcreetionOS/AcreetionOSDocumentationPlan/documentation/ProjectDocuments/MVP.md

   - User account creation
   - Language/locale selection
   - Set timezone
-  - Use Pacstrap to install basic system packages
+  - Pacstrap to install basic system packages
   - Generate FSTAB using genfstab
   - Write hostname
   - Generate Initramfs using mkinitcpio
   - Disabling Root Account
   - Install other packages using pacman after CHROOT
   - Bootloader Installation

+- and more ...
 ### 3.8 Update System
-- Basic system update mechanism through pacman/pamac.
+- Basic system update mechanism through pacman in the CLI and Pamac in the GUI.

 ## 4. Non-Features (Postponed for Future Releases)
-- Not giving a custom theme
 - Not Giving a antivirus
 - No full disk encryption
 - No Advanced power management